The Early History of Quadrille Prompting

 6th Set: La Duchesse De Berry, L'Amondance, Le Rousseau, La Comptesse D'Artois, L'Amusette, La Folie D'Espagne.

 7th Set: La Troubadour, La Petitte Brunette, La Regence, La Nouvelle Bisson, La Pomme D'Or, Les Carillons De Dunkirk.

 8th Set: Le Triomphe De Wellington, La Bouquet, La Papillon, Chien De Berger, La Nouvelle Finale, La Prisonniere.

 The description of the 1817 Berkely Hunt Ball is significant in the research of prompting for two reasons.
-One is this confirmation that there were now thousands of measures of quadrille figures at a ball, which is far beyond the reach of possible memorization, and thus would require prompting.
+One is this confirmation that there were now thousands of measures of quadrille figures at a ball, which is far beyond the reach of possible memorization.
 Secondly, Cooper noted that the Hunt Ball sold tickets to the public, so anyone could attend, like professional tradespeople.
 That's further evidence that the middle classes were dancing many quadrilles by 1817.
 The middle-class attire in the above 1817 illustration also confirms it.
-As previously mentioned, middle class dancers would have required the assistance of prompting, when dancing quadrilles.
-But looking at that list above again, no one in the aristocracy could have memorized that many figures either.

 In 1824 (first published in 1820), Thomas Wilson mocked the affected French accent of a rival quadrille caller in The Danciad: